njbartlett/jaxrs-osgi-extender/README.md

 Compile this and build into a bundle using [Bnd](http://www.aQute.biz/Code/Bnd).
 I recommend using [Bndtools](http://njbartlett.name/bndtools_intro.html).

-The Bnd description should look like this:
+The Bnd descriptor should look like this:

 	Private-Package: org.example
 	JAX-RS-Alias: /example
 	JAX-RS-Classes: org.example.HelloWorldResource

+As an alternative for maintaining the `JAX-RS-Classes` header, you can use the following Bnd macro.
+This will expand at build-time to the list of classes in the bundle that are annotated with `@Path`:

+	JAX-RS-Classes: ${classes;ANNOTATION;javax.ws.rs.Path}

 Deploy to an OSGi runtime containing at least the following bundles: